 - Injuries to the arms, legs, elbows, hips, and knees

-If you are a construction worker who has suffered a lifting-related injury, you may be eligible to receive compensation.
+You may be eligible for compensation if you are a construction worker who has suffered a lifting-related injury.
 Our Oklahoma City construction lifting injury attorneys can help you efficiently pursue your case.

 We will fight for the full compensation that you are due for your work-related injuries.
-Contact the Oklahoma construction lifting injury lawyers of the Abel Law Firm at (405) 239-7046 today.
+Contact the Oklahoma personal injury lawyers of the Abel Law Firm at (405) 239-7046 today.